Cost of Living in Ohio [2025]

 How expensive is an apartment in Ohio?

-Current average rent in Ohio is around $1,086 a month across bedrooms of all sizes.
-For overall cost of living, Ohio is the 14th cheapest state in the country.
+The current average rent in Ohio is around $1,634 a month across bedrooms of all sizes.
+For the overall cost of living, Ohio is the 14th-cheapest state in the country.

 What is the cheapest rent in Ohio?

-A one bedroom apartment in Youngstown, OH is the cheapest rent in Ohio and starts at $650 per month according to our latest listings in December 2024.
+A one-bedroom apartment in Youngstown, Ohio, is the cheapest rent in Ohio at $722 per month according to 2025 data.

 How expensive is it to live in Ohio?

 Living in Ohio is relatively inexpensive in comparison to other popular states across the country.
-In Columbus, Ohio, rent averages $861 for a one bedroom apartment.
-Transportation costs in Ohio amount to $9,911 a year.
-Food costs $$4,161 a year on average for a single resident of Ohio.
+In Columbus, Ohio, rent averages $1,445 for a one-bedroom apartment.
+Transportation costs in Ohio amount to $9,887 a year for one individual.
+Food costs $4,215 a year on average for a single resident without children in Ohio.

 How far is Ohio from New York?

 Ohio is 535 miles away from New York.
-It takes 8 hours and 22 minutes to get to New York from Ohio by car, 57 hours by bike, and 187 hours by foot.
+It takes approximately nine hours to get to New York from Ohio by car and up to two hours by direct plane.

 How far is Ohio from Texas?

 Ohio is 1,287 miles away from Texas.
-It takes 19 hours and 16 minutes to get to Texas from Ohio by car, 114 hours by bike, and 421 hours by foot.
+It takes 19 hours to get to Texas from Ohio by car, and up to four hours by direct plane.

 How far is Ohio from Michigan?